rezam/randomize-color/README.md

 # randomize-color
-Randomize Color
+Randomize Color by JS

+1. Include randomcolor.js in your HTML file.
-Hit the button and get random color on background.
+2. Call the function and get the random color by <strong>randomizeColor()</strong>.
+   E.X. randomizeColor() return color hex in this format: <strong>#000000</strong>.